JeremyBrown34/multibot_testing/README.md

 # multibot_testing

+# Setup Python notebook

     import streamlit as st
     import openai
     import pandas as pd
     import random
     import json

     openai.api_key = 'API KEY GOES HERE'

 # Function to generate a question
     def generate_question(question_type):
         # Define prompts for different types of questions
         basic_prompt = "Create a simple, common question that a new Uber driver might ask about their job." edge_case_prompt = "Create a complex or safety-related question that a new Uber driver might ask."

     prompt = basic_prompt if question_type == 'basic' else edge_case_prompt